top of page

 Individual Therapy for Anxiety

 For many people, anxiety is something they experience internally — through constant worry, self-pressure, racing thoughts, physical tension, or emotional overwhelm.
-In those cases, individual therapy can help you work directly on the patterns behind what you are feeling.
+Individual therapy gives you a place to work directly on the patterns behind what you are feeling.

 When Anxiety Is Affecting Your Relationship

-In some relationships, one partner feels anxious and the other feels confused, pressured, or unsure how to help.
-Over time, that can create tension, miscommunication, or repeated conflict.
+In some relationships, one partner feels anxious while the other feels confused, pressured, or unsure how to help.
+Over time, that can create tension, miscommunication, and repeated conflict.

-When anxiety is shaping the relationship dynamic, couples therapy can help both people better understand the pattern and learn how to respond differently together.
+When anxiety is shaping the relationship dynamic, couples therapy can help both people understand the pattern more clearly, communicate more effectively, and respond to each other in a way that feels more supportive and less reactive.

 Anxiety Often Overlaps With Other Challenges

-Anxiety does not always show up by itself.
-Many people dealing with anxiety are also struggling with related challenges such as burnout, depression, trauma, or emotional exhaustion.
+Anxiety does not always show up on its own.
+Many people dealing with anxiety are also navigating related challenges such as burnout, depression, trauma, or emotional exhaustion.

-That does not mean you need to have everything clearly defined before starting therapy.
+That does not mean you need to have everything figured out before starting therapy.
 Often, one of the most helpful parts of therapy is making sense of what is overlapping and understanding where to begin.

 Start Anxiety Therapy

-If anxiety is making it harder to feel calm, clear, or fully present in your life, therapy can help you move forward with more understanding and support.
+If anxiety is making it harder to feel calm, clear, or fully present in your life, therapy can help you move forward with more understanding, steadiness, and support.

 RBM Marriage & Family Therapy | Relationship Counseling | NY & CT